mendrik/feather/feather-docs/content/decorators/index.md

 ### bequeath

-This property means that this property can be also bound in child widget in their templates.
+This property means that this property can be also bound in child widget templates.
 This is an easy way to render parent properties in child components, without having to rely on @Subscribe to pass around data in your application.